sandeepnegi1996/ObsidianNotes/_inbox/JOB-Hunt/striver-SDE1-sheet/Reverse the Array.md

 - Store it in a separate array or put it in the same array
 - [x] [[stack in java]]

+## Solution 5
+- store array in a list and sort the list in reverse
 ## Code
 ```java